D. C. Reeves

-Darcy Curran Reeves is an American businessman, journalist and politician who has served as the 64th mayor of Pensacola since 2022.
+Darcy Curran Reeves is an American businessman, journalist, and politician who has served as the 64th mayor of Pensacola since 2022.

-The son of James J. Reeves, he worked for the Florida State University's student newspaper, the Pensacola News Journal, Warchant.com and the Tuscaloosa News before being hired as chief of staff for Quint Studer.

-Reeves was the CEO of Perfect Plain Brewing Co., a brewing business, which he co-founded with his father, Jim Reeves, and his friend, Reed Odeneal, and sold to New Orleans–based Urban South Brewery in 2022.

 Early life and career

 Darcy Curran Reeves was born in Pensacola, Florida, to Connie Bookman and Jim Reeves, attorney and politician who served as a member of the Florida House of Representatives from the 4th district from 1966 to 1972 and on the Pensacola City Council from 1977 to 1983.

 In 2019, he authored The Microbrewery Handbook, a how-to guide to understanding the business of opening a brewery, published by Wiley & Sons.
 In October 2022, Reeves sold Perfect Plain Brewery, along with the Well, Perennial, and Garden & Grain, three other businesses he founded with Odeneal, to Urban South Brewery, a New Orleans–based business.

-In 2019, Reeves was the lead staff on the mayoral transition team for Mayor Grover C. Robinson IV, and was the chief entrepreneur officer at the Spring Entrepreneur Hub.
+In 2019, Reeves was the lead staff on the mayoral transition team for Mayor Grover Robinson IV, and was the chief entrepreneur officer at the Spring Entrepreneur Hub.
 From 2020 to 2021, Reeves served as chairman of the board for Visit Pensacola, the community's tourism marketing organization.